 This Diagram from Art Smalley’ Book shows complexity & Time depending on the difficulty of the problem.

-Density of problems and WHO should be solving them should also be considered
+Density of problems & WHO should also be considered

-A very few large complex problems in an organisation may need to be addressed by a selected skilled team and supported by a highly capable expert or leader
+A very few large complex problems in an organisation may need adressing by a selected skilled team.
+Or supported by a highly capable expert or leader

 A few medium size & medium complexity problems can be tackled directly by line management with the support of selected team members / stakeholders